-Point is, I’m not one to say that family life is better than career, or being married and having children is better than being single.
+Point is, I’m not one to say that family life is better than a career, or being married and having children is better than being single.
 I think regardless of our statuses and seasons in life, kids or not, single or married, we can always choose to be content and happy and passionate.
-(Well that went too deep.
-You should really watch The Family Man!)

 4. Stuck in Love

 This one’s a story about a family of writers who struggled with their creative processes in the midst of their challenges as a family.
-William (Greg Kinnear), a world-reknown writer with several best sellers in his portfolio, was separated from his wife Erica (Jennifer Connelly).
+William (Greg Kinnear), a world-renowned writer with several bestsellers under his name, was separated from his wife Erica (Jennifer Connelly).
 Quite the stubborn ex-husband, William spent the past two Thanksgivings setting up a spot in the table for her, believing that someday she would come back.